Rezső Kasztner: Reaction

 The consequences of the meetings between Kasztner and Eichmann had long-lasting repercussions in the Israeli and Hungarian Jewish communities that are still felt.
 Part of these repercussions revolve around the fact that Kasztner helped to draw up the list of who was going to be among the Jews who were chosen to be saved and allowed to leave on a train.
 According to some sources, many of the Jews who were saved were Kasztner's relatives, rich Hungarian Jews who subsidized those on the train who could not pay, friends of Kasztner, as well as "community and Zionist leaders".
 The passengers included orphans, students, workmen, teachers and nurses.

 Defense of Kurt Becher and other SS officers

 In early 1945, Kasztner traveled to Germany with Becher, who had received the money and valuables paid to save the Jewish lives on the train.
 Himmler had ordered Becher to attempt to stop further exterminations at the concentration camps as the Allies gained further ground in the closing days of World War II.
 Even though Kasztner was a Hungarian Jew and Becher was head of the Economic Department of the SS, Kasztner and Becher worked well together.
 This 1945 action is credited by some for saving tens of thousands of Jewish lives [Ref.
 Anna Porter, "Kastner Train"].
-Others consider Kasztner to have been a collaborator.